-Francis has held the position of Chief Executive - National Strategies since 2021.
-In this role, he leads the national business development, government relations and reputation management strategies to increase awareness of Pomerleau's value proposition in all our communities.
-In addition, he is co-owner of Groupe Beaubois, part of the Pomerleau Group, and a leader specializing in architectural carpentry.
+Francis is the Director of Pomerleau’s Board of Directors and is the company’s former Chief Executive - National Strategies.
+In his previous role, he led the national business development, government relations and reputation management strategies to increase awareness of Pomerleau's value proposition in all our communities.
+As Director of the Board, Francis will continue to oversee the strategies he implemented.

-He began his career at Pomerleau in 1991 as a project engineer and together with his brother Pierre, was entrusted the management of the company in 1997.
-Endowed with natural leadership, and more than 30 years of experience within the organization, Francis has developed a deep understanding of the construction industry, the company's pan-Canadian operations and the people who are part of it.
+Francis began his career at Pomerleau in 1991 as a project engineer and, together with his brother Pierre, was entrusted with the management of the company in 1997.
+Endowed with natural leadership, and more than 30 years of experience within the organization, Francis has developed a deep understanding of the construction industry, the company's pan-Canadian operations and the people who are a part of it.
 He passionately shares the family values of the company and promotes the Pomerleau culture from coast to coast.

-Francis holds a Bachelor's degree in Civil Engineering from Polytechnique Montréal (1991) and in 2000, obtained a Master's in Business Administration from the International Institute for Management Development (IMD) in Lausanne, Switzerland.
+Francis holds a Bachelor of Civil Engineering degree from Polytechnique Montréal and in 2000, he obtained a Master's in Business Administration from the International Institute for Management Development (IMD) in Lausanne, Switzerland.

-Francis has been involved in numerous associations of the construction industry in Canada, in particular the Canadian Construction Association (CCA), where he chaired the General Contractors Council for two years.
-He also personally supports many non-profit organizations in the education, sports and health sectors such as the French University in Ontario and in 2021-22, accepted to be the honorary president of Beauce Art, the International Symposium of Sculpture in his hometown of Saint-Georges.
+Francis has been involved in numerous construction industry associations in Canada, in particular the Canadian Construction Association (CCA), where he chaired the General Contractors Council for two years.
+He also personally supports many non-profit organizations in the education, sports and health sectors such as the French University in Ontario.